giapnguyen74/nextql-limit/README.md

 - [Resource quotas](https://developer.github.com/v4/guides/resource-limitations/): limit how many information could be return.
 The solution could be deploy at bussiness logic layer.
 - Limit request size: limit based on query shape.

 The plugin implemented based on the last solution.
 The idea is very simple, it calculate query's metric: how many method calls and how many fields requested.
 If those metric out of limit, it stop execution and throw execptions.
+Nextql-limit iterate through javascript object properties, it should be very fast.

 ## Installation